AplaProject/apla-docs-en/introduction/script.rst

 Conditions section
 ==============================
 Validation of the data obtained is performed in the section.
 The following commands are used to warn of the presence of errors: ``error``, ``warning``, ``info``.
-In fact, all they generate an error that stops the contract operation, but display different messages in the interface: *critical error*, *warning*, and *informative error*.
+In fact, all they generate is an error that stops the contract operation, but displays different messages in the interface: *critical error*, *warning*, and *informative error*.
 For instance,

 .. code:: js